grzegorznowak/cardano-node-role/README.md

 ### on Cloud via CI pipeline

-CI built on top of DO infrastructure and tested against every commit to `main`.
+CI built on top of DO infrastructure and getting triggered against every meaningful changeset in the `main` branch.
-To limit running costs the role integrates on Focal Fossa.
+To limit running costs the role integrates on Focal Fossa only atm.
 The other supported platforms are being assessed locally.

 ## Installation ##